Jump to content

 Silence.

-The student touched his head, pulling his hand away like he expected to see blood.
+A slow, dreadful turn.
+The student touched his head, pulling his hand away as if expecting blood.
 A chunk of mashed fruit slid off his shoulder with a wet plop.

-“…Who,” he asked, voice strained, “just sniped me with an apple?!”
+“...Who,” he asked, voice strained, “just sniped me... with an apple?!”

 The student, still rubbing his head, scowled.
 “Who throws an apple that hard?!
 That actually hurt—”